 At the hotel

-Outdoor infinity pool, communal lounge with WiFi, viewing deck, laundry service.
-In tents: jungle-view balcony with hammock, en suite bathroom with Ninacuro products, desk, hair dryer, tea- and coffee-making facilities.
+Outdoor infinity pool, bikes to borrow, communal lounge with WiFi, viewing deck, laundry service.
+In tents: jungle-and-ocean-view balcony with hammock, ensuite bathroom with biodegradable products, desk, hair dryer, tea- and coffee-making facilities.

 Our favourite rooms

-There are nine foliage-fringed luxury tents, and a larger family-friendly cabin – all with en suite bathrooms – pitched about 70m from the main lodge, simply decorated with handwoven Ecuadorian rugs and locally made teak furniture, with balconies peering over verdant valleys down to the ocean.
+There are nine foliage-fringed luxury tents, and a larger three-bedroom family-friendly cabin – all with ensuite bathrooms – pitched about 70m from the main lodge, simply decorated with handwoven Ecuadorian rugs and locally made teak furniture, with balconies peering over the Galapagos National Park's verdant valleys.
 You’re unlikely to be bothered by neighbours at the best of times, but if privacy is your priority, secluded tent number one is nicknamed the ‘honeymoon suite’.

-If it weren’t for the lounger-lined decking, you could mistake the infinity pool for a natural waterhole.
+The intentional small size of the infinity plunge pool – all in the name of protecting scarce water sources – means you could mistake it for a natural waterhole.
 Thankfully, you can dive into it after a day of adventuring and gaze out to sea without the fear of upsetting thirsty wildlife.
 Take a dip at night and you’ll be dazzled by stars.

-A copy of The Origin of Species, your sturdiest walking boots and your longest camera lens for snapping shy animals.
+A copy of The Origin of Species, your sturdiest walking boots, earthy-toned cottons and heightened senses.

 There’s some learning to go with your leisure – all guests get a background on Darwin’s work on the island and the evolution of its distinctive wildlife.

-All ages welcome, as long as everyone's up for the trek.
-There's a designated family tent that sleeps six and there is plenty of room to roam outdoors.
-The kids club distracts small ones with art classes, cookery lessons and storytelling.
+All ages welcome, safaris can be crafted for the little Smiths.
+There's a designated family suite that sleeps six and there is plenty of room to roam outdoors.
+The kids club opens late afternoon during school holidays to distract small ones before dinner.

 For a sundowner, head straight to the viewing deck and drink in the showstopping sunset panoramas.
 For dinner, take a seat at the communal dining table – it’s the best place for swapping Galápagos tales.